qri-io/website/content/docs/tutorials/cli_quickstart.md

 set up qri repo at: /Users/home/.qri
 ```

-### qri new
+### 1.4 qri new

 Yay!
-You've make a Qri repo.
-Congratulations :) You now a dataset version control system on your computer.
+You've made a Qri repo.
+Congratulations :) You now have a dataset version control system on your computer.
 Now let's learn how to use it.

 So you wanna add a new dataset that you've created to Qri?
 That's super easy.

 Let's start by briefly going over what we at Qri mean when we say 'dataset'.
-We've listened to a bunch of folks who are smarter and more entrenched in the data world than us, and combined their ideas to make our definition of a dataset.
+We've listened to a bunch of folks who are smarter and more entrenched in the data world than we are, and combined their ideas and principles to make our definition of a dataset.
 You can read about what constitutes a dataset in detail on the [dataset reference](/docs/reference/dataset) page.

 In short, a dataset is made up of a body, metadata, structure, a commit, a viz, and a transform.

 The `body` is the _data_ associated with the dataset.
+In the case of a spreadsheet format, this would be the column/row names, the values inside each cell, etc.

-The `metadata` is all the details surrounding that data, including the title, description, contributors, and any other biographical or logistical details.
+The `metadata` is all the information and details _about_ that data, including the title, description, contributors, and any other biographical or logistical details.

 The `structure` is what it sounds like.
 It holds information about the structure of the data, the number of entries, the number of bytes, the shape of the data, or the schema.
 We use the schema to validate future interations of the dataset.
 You can use the same schema for multiple datasets.

 The `commit` is all the pertinate information about that specific version of the dataset, for example, details about what changed from the last version to this version (usually found in the `title` and `messsage` sections), as well as the timestamp, and signature of the peer that made the commit.

-The `viz` is the go/html template that should be used to render that dataset.
+The `viz` is the go/html template that should be used to render that dataset into a visual representation of that data (chart, graph, etc.).

-And the `transform` is the (optional) code used to create that dataset.
+And the `transform` is the (optional) code used to create that dataset (e.g., the code that was used to take the file from somewhere on the web and generate a dataset in qri).

-We won't be talking about transforms here, you can read all about transforms in the [skylark transform tutorial](/docs/tutorials/skylark_transfomations).
+We won't be talking about transforms here, you can read all about them in the [skylark transform tutorial](/docs/tutorials/skylark_transfomations).

 Phew.
 Okay.
 That is a lot of information.
 And all you want is to create a dataset.

 For this method of adding a new dataset to Qri, we only need a data file.

 If you have a csv, json, or cbor file you would like to add, more power to you.
-If not, save the following text as `data.csv`:
+If not, take a moment now to save the following text to your computer as `data.csv`:

 ```
 1,Team Liquid,TL,8,4